lucasvmiguel/k8run/README.md

 **k8run** is a CLI tool designed to quickly prototype Kubernetes deployments, services, and ingresses.
 It simplifies the process of setting up a working Kubernetes environment for development and testing.

+> ⚠️ **Warning**: Although this tool may work fine in a production environment, it’s not recommended since it was specifically designed for testing and prototyping applications.

+## Why?

+Containerization offers many advantages in a production environment, but sometimes you just want to quickly test or prototype something without the hassle of building and publishing a Docker image.
+This tool is designed to make deploying to Kubernetes quick and easy.

 ## Requirements

 * [kubectl](https://kubernetes.io/docs/reference/kubectl/)